antonrh/anydi/docs/usage/testing.md

 anydi_fixture_inject_enabled = true
 ```

-With fixture injection enabled, use the marker on any fixture and annotate the parameters you want resolved from the container.
-This works for synchronous, generator, and async fixtures (async fixtures still require the `anyio` plugin, just like async tests):
+When fixture injection is enabled, use the marker on any fixture and annotate parameters you want from the container.
+This works for sync, generator, and async fixtures (async fixtures still need the `anyio` plugin, like async tests):

 ```python
 import pytest